deel-ai/xplique/docs/api/example_based/api_example_based.md

 We tried to keep the API as close as possible to the one of the attribution methods to keep a consistent experience for the users.

 The `BaseExampleMethod` is an abstract base class designed for example-based methods used to explain classification models.
 It provides examples from a dataset (usually the training dataset) to help understand a model's predictions.
 Examples are projected from the input space to a search space using a [projection function](#projections).
 The projection function defines the search space.
 Then, examples are selected using a [search method](#search-methods) within the search space.
-For all example-based methods, one can define the `distance` function that will be used by the search method.
+For all example-based methods, one can define the `distance` that will be used by the search method.

 We can broadly categorize example-based methods into four families: similar examples, counter-factuals, semi-factuals, and prototypes.

 - **Similar Examples**: This method involves finding instances in the dataset that are similar to a given instance.
 The similarity is often determined based on the feature space, and these examples can help in understanding the model's decision by showing what other data points resemble the instance in question.
 - **Counter Factuals**: Counterfactual explanations identify the minimal changes needed to an instance's features to change the model's prediction to a different, specified outcome.
 They help answer "what-if" scenarios by showing how altering certain aspects of the input would lead to a different decision.
 - **Semi Factuals**: Semifactual explanations describe hypothetical situations where most features of an instance remain the same except for one or a few features, without changing the overall outcome.
 They highlight which features could vary without altering the prediction.
 - **Prototypes**: Prototypes are representative examples from the dataset that summarize typical cases within a certain category or cluster.
 They act as archetypal instances that the model uses to make predictions, providing a reference point for understanding model behavior.
+Additional documentation can be found in the [Prototypes API documentation](../prototypes/api_prototypes/).

 ??? abstract "Table of example-based methods available"